-Aortic valve replacement is surgery to replace a damaged or diseased aortic valve with a new one.
+Aortic valve replacement is cardiology surgery to replace a damaged or diseased aortic valve with a new one.
 This surgery may be recommended to improve blood flow in your body.

-If you’re searching for clinically advanced aortic valve replacement in the Sacramento region, our team of experts at the Dignity Health Heart and Vascular Institute of Greater Sacramento is ready to assist you.
-Find a Doctor near you today.
+If you’re searching for clinically advanced aortic valve replacement in the Sacramento region, our team of cardiology experts at the Dignity Health Heart and Vascular Institute of Greater Sacramento is ready to assist you.
+Find a Cardiology Doctor near you today.

-Surgeons at Dignity Health Heart and Vascular Institute of Greater Sacramento may perform aortic valve replacement as a treatment for aortic valve stenosis (narrowing of artery) and aortic valve regurgitation.
+Cardiac surgeons at Dignity Health Heart and Vascular Institute of Greater Sacramento may perform aortic valve replacement as a treatment for aortic valve stenosis (narrowing of artery) and aortic valve regurgitation.
 These conditions can limit the amount of oxygen flowing through your body.

-Your surgeon will order several tests and consider the following factors to see if an aortic valve replacement may be right for you:
+Your heart surgeon will order several tests and consider the following factors to see if an aortic valve replacement may be right for you:

-Our team of experts performs the most clinically advanced procedures for aortic valve replacement.
+Our team of cardiology experts performs the most clinically advanced procedures for aortic valve replacement.
 In some cases, aortic valve replacement will require open heart surgery.
 This procedure is referred to as surgical aortic valve replacement (SAVR).
 During SAVR, your surgeon makes an incision in the breastbone to access your heart.
 Your heart will be stopped temporarily and your body’s blood will be routed through a heart bypass machine.
 After removing the damaged aortic valve, your surgeon replaces it with a new, biological (human or animal) or mechanical valve.

 Certain patients may be eligible for a minimally invasive surgery called transcatheter aortic valve replacement (TAVR).
 To perform this procedure, your surgeon makes an incision in a large artery in your groin or chest.
 Feeding a thin, flexible wire through the artery to your heart, your surgeon inserts a new valve inside the existing aortic valve.